standard-things/esm/README.md

 ---

   1. Run `npm i --save @std/esm` in your app or package directory.
-  2. Add `.esm-cache` to your `.gitignore`.
-  3. Create the ESM loader to import your main ES module:
+  2. Create the ESM loader to import your main ES module:

      **index.js**
      ```js